 I don’t remember how, but a year or two later I found out the truth of Fred’s strange exit from this world.
 You see, he had got this notion that he could be an escapologist if he just practiced long enough and perfect his routine.
 Because of his film connections he could get a foot into the entertainment world.
 Perhaps he imagined himself as ”The Great Sorrento” He had discussed his idea with a few friends.

 He contrived to chain himself securely onto a chair, and with the aid of the mirrors, and naked in case of the chains getting caught on his clothing, he would perfect his escape.
-He didn’t.
+Sadly, he didn’t.
 He was trapped there for several days, and died.

 Just like the cars, they don’t make ‘em like Fred Boon anymore.